PavloVasylchenko/Concurrency/README.md

 # Concurrency task
+Provided file need to be processed via translate method as fast as possible with provided limitations.
-Currently it fails and need to be fixed in pull request.
+Currently it fails because of memory limitation and need to be fixed in pull request.

+# Limitations
+Application need to consume less memory than provided file.
+Translate api allow 4 parallel calls only.

 # Run instructions
 javac -d out src/**/*.java